Type-safe bitwise operations - TL;DR

 operator== , operator!=

 .
-Calls with reversed arguments and to operator!=
+Calls with reversed arguments and calls to operator!=

 -